stephanie-K/practitioner-stories/comms.md

 ### UX Glasgow Meetup - Wednesday 03 March 2021

-We will be presenting the project during their Special Service Design event.
+We presented the project during their Special Service Design event.
-<p><a href="https://uxglasgow.co.uk/events/service-design-special" target="_blank">Learn more about the event and register on their website</a>.</p>
+<p><a href="https://uxglasgow.co.uk/events/service-design-special" target="_blank">Learn more about the event</a>.</p>
+<p>You will find lots of resources about service design on that page as well.</p>

 <h3 class="top-line">SDS Gathering - Guests co-creators on Thursday 4 February 2021</h3>